How to Boost Fertility in your 30’s and 40’s

 - Relaxation-inducing activities can relieve stress and possibly promote fertility

 So, you got caught up in life and forgot to have a baby during the reproductive prime of your 20s?
 You aren’t alone.
-Today, more and more women are waiting until their mid-30s and 40s to have children for a number of reasons—higher education, professional attainment, competing on The Bachelor, you name it.
+Today, more and more women are waiting until their mid-30s and 40s to have children for many reasons—higher education, professional attainment, competing on The Bachelor, you name it.
 And like many of these women, you may be finding out that getting pregnant after 35 can be challenging.

 Be optimistic but have reasonable expectations